-- Examine various theories, approaches, and debates relative to both poverty and international development, from both historical and contemporary perspectives
+Examine various theories, approaches, and debates relative to both poverty and global development, from both historical and contemporary perspectives

-- Study the social, economic, environmental and policy issues shaping the direction of international development today
+Study the social, economic, environmental and policy issues, as well as the major contemporary analytical and policy debates, shaping the direction of global development today

-- Identify the core principles and practices that ensure development is sustainable with a focus on community-based, bottom-up solutions
+Identify the core principles and practices that ensure global development is sustainable

-- Explore promising opportunities and innovative approaches for transformative sustainable development
+Explore promising opportunities and innovative approaches for transformative and sustainable global development

-- Discuss career paths for engineers who want to work in international development
+Discuss career paths for engineers who want to work in global development

-The goal of the course is to enable you to view international development problems from a number of viewpoints, and to create sustainable strategies for change.
-Using a systems approach, different perspectives are studied and encouraged.
-We will explore opposing views on hot topics such as trade and development, aid effectiveness, business at the bottom of the pyramid, and microfinance.
-Emerging trends, e.g. globalization, migration, conflict, urbanization, energy, climate change, food security, will be woven into the class sections.
-The guest lectures, readings, class discussion, and assignments will teach you to think as an engineer operating within the international development arena.
-The course makes extensive use of case studies from Asia, Africa, Latin America, and Eastern Europe.
-In keeping with the multidisciplinary nature of international development, the readings will reflect a wide range of fields including economics, health, gender, communication, religion, philanthropy, ethics, social science, business, anthropology, and engineering.
+In this course, global development addresses both human development, the process of enlarging people’s freedoms and opportunities and improving their well-being, and also sustainable development, development that meets the needs of the present without compromising the ability of future generations to meet their own needs.
+The goal of the course is to enable you to view global development problems from a number of viewpoints, and to create sustainable strategies for change.
+Different perspectives are studied and encouraged.
+We will explore opposing views on hot topics such as the legacy of colonization, social justice, trade, debt, aid effectiveness, and “business at the bottom of the pyramid.”
+Emerging trends, e.g. globalization, migration, conflict, urbanization, energy, climate change, food security, social justice, and the impact of COVID-19 will be woven into the class sections.
+The guest lectures, readings, class discussion, and assignments will teach you to think as an engineer operating within the global development arena.
+In keeping with the multidisciplinary nature of global development, the readings will reflect a wide range of fields.

-- Become familiar with the variety of stakeholders – critics, activists, institutions, academics, funders and recipients – that shape the development agenda
+Become familiar with the variety of stakeholders – critics, activists, institutions, academics, funders and recipients – that shape the global development agenda

-- Increase cultural and social awareness regarding development problems and solutions
+Increase cultural and social awareness regarding social justice and global development problems and solutions

-- Improve students’ critical thinking about development so that they can produce policy memos, technical briefs, etc. summarizing key information and presenting a critical, evidence based analysis
+Improve students’ critical thinking about global development so that they can produce policy memos, technical briefs, etc., summarizing key information and presenting a critical, evidence- based analysis

-This is a graduate level course and is a required course for students earning the Graduate Certificate in Global Engineering.
+This is a graduate level course and is a required course for students in the Mortenson Center for Global Engineering & Resilience Certificate Program.

 The course is seminar in format and is based on assigned readings, interactive lectures, and student-led discussions.
 It will include small group discussions, lectures, guest presentations, team presentations, and debates.
 Topics to be discussed, include: poverty and development theory, development actors and institutions, aid mechanisms, aid effectiveness, governance and corruption, reaching the poor, dealing with fragile states, impacts of conflict/terrorism and disaster, balancing the environment and development, citizen empowerment and activism, sustainable community development, Information, Communication & Technology (ICT) and development, social entrepreneurship, youth, religion, and innovation and technology.

-Enrollment in MCGE Graduate Certificate or the ATLAS ICT for Development Program.
+Enrollment in the Mortenson Center Graduate Certificate or the ATLAS ICT for Development Program.
 This course is open to undergraduates with permission of the instructor.